Get the Real Scoop: Office 365 Backup Policies & How to Fully Protect Your Data

 - Policies are always evolving and tend to be very complicated.
 If you aren’t constantly monitoring your organization’s data and investing time to understand the complex landscape, it’s easy for things – like critical data – to fall through the cracks.

-- Office 365 backup and retention policies can only protect you from data loss in a limited way and are not intended to be a complete backup solution.
+- Office 365 backup and retention policies can only protect you from data loss in very limited scenarios, and can’t take the place of 3rd party backup solutions.

 Backup and retention policies are not a substitute for a complete backup and restore solution.